scalalandio/chimney/docs/docs/supported-transformations.md

     import io.scalaland.chimney.dsl._

-    // When the compiler can find an implicit Transformer... implicit val transformerAsImplicit: PartialTransformer[MyType, MyOtherType] = transformer
+    // When the compiler can find an implicit Transformer...: implicit val transformerAsImplicit: PartialTransformer[MyType, MyOtherType] = transformer

-    // ...we can use this extension method to call it pprint.pprintln(
+    // ...we can use this extension method to call it: pprint.pprintln(
       (new MyType("10"))
         .transformIntoPartial[MyOtherType]